-The Safeguarding Partners are the Local Authority; Police and NHS Clinical Commissioning Group (CCG) operating in the Sefton area.
+The Safeguarding Partners are the Local Authority; Police and Integrated Care System (replacing CCG) operating in the Sefton area.
 These three Safeguarding Partners are charged with supporting and enabling local organisations and agencies to work together in a system where:

 - children are safeguarded and their welfare promoted